hackages/hj-intro-graphql/README.md

 }
 ```

 **HINT**: Only the `categories` from the currently resolved `movie` should be returned.
 Inspect the `parent` parameter to check if you can grab useful information from there.
 **HINT2**: You can use the `getMoviesForCategory` within the `utils.js` file to help you.

 Don't forget to try your solution via the playground!
-Again, see how we can exactly define which fields we want to get back from the server, and so even for the chilren
+Again, see how we can exactly define which fields we want to get back from the server, and so even for the children

 If you're wondering why we didn't implement the resolvers for the other `Movie` fields, you can read: https://graphql.org/learn/execution/#trivial-resolvers